n44h/Cloe/README.md

 * **Step 7:** Open up a fresh Terminal and run the command `source ~/.zshrc` to put into effect the changes you made.

-And thats it, you've set up a clean short alias to run Cloe.
+And thats it, you've set up a short, convenient alias to run Cloe.

 From now on, you can run your commands for Cloe like so:
 ```